Comcast/view-splunk-licenses/README.md

 - Bytes are converted into MB and GB
 - Dates are converted into human-readable formats
-- Color coding is used so expired licenses show up in red
+- Color coding is used so expired licenses show up in RED
+- Any license that expires in less than 30 days will show up in YELLOW

 ## Requirements